Movies Anywhere: History

-Expansion to third-party studios
+Expansion to third-party foreign outside non-Disney film studios

-On October 10, 2017, it was reported that the DMA platform would expand to include content from non-Disney studios under the name Movies Anywhere, with 20th Century Fox (which was eventually acquired by Disney in 2019, which would be renamed in January 2020 as 20th Century Studios), Sony Pictures, Universal Pictures, Warner Bros.
+On October 10, 2017, it was reported that the DMA platform would expand to include content from non-Disney studios under the name Movies Anywhere, with 20th Century Fox (which was eventually acquired by Disney in 2019, Sony Pictures, Universal Pictures, and Warner Bros.
 Pictures serving as initial partners, and Paramount Pictures, Lionsgate, and Metro-Goldwyn Mayer expressing interest.
 It would also include titles from Disney's Hollywood Pictures and Touchstone Pictures banners that were previously unavailable on DMA.
 The DMA platform was relaunched on October 12, 2017.
 The Verge felt that the new platform could be used to replace the commercially unsuccessful UltraViolet platform (which Disney did not support).
 Despite not being available in the country, the service's new logo drew the attention of Australian users for resembling that of the public broadcaster Australian Broadcasting Corporation (ABC).
 The logo consists of a combination of the letters M and A, while the ABC's logo is based on the Lissajous curve.

 At CES 2018, General Manager Karin Gilford announced that consumers’ accounts had accumulated nearly 80 million films.
 On February 28, 2018, Disney Movies Anywhere was shut down, with content and accounts migrated to Movies Anywhere.
 Support for FandangoNow was added on March 13, 2018 (Fandango acquired Vudu and merged the service into it in August 2021), with talks also resuming between Movies Anywhere and Microsoft Movies & TV.
 By then, there were more than 100 million films in consumer accounts.

 On August 6, 2018, it was announced that Microsoft Movies & TV would be rejoining the Movies Anywhere service.
 By then, the number of films in customer accounts had grown to more than 135 million.
 In October 2018, Verizon joined the service, followed by Comcast (owner of Universal Pictures) in December.